Ed-Greybeard/ABPersonChange/README.md

 The datetime of each entry is based on the corresponding account GUID in ABPerson.
 Unfortunately there is only a single modified datetime associated with ABPerson, so any modification loses it's accurate date.
 I haven't had time to do only include the last modified time, so it just outputs it each time it finds a modification and leaves the rest up to you.

-(I've added the Note from the ABPerson table at the end here; this was mainly to verify dates and times during testing.
-Obviously put whatever you want.)

 ## Example Output
 | Seq | Datetime | Change | GUID | Name |
 |---|---|---|---|---|